Can Large Language Models Address Open-Target Stance Detection?: Experiments

 \section{Experiments}

 In OTSD task, we compare our approaches with TSE in both TG and SD.
 To ensure sensitivity and robustness, we run our experiments three times independently and report the average results \footnote{Score variations are negligible, up to four decimal places.}.
 Since OTSD is a generative task, we primarily compare our results with \texttt{TSE-BestGen}, despite its reliance on a predefined list of golden targets.
-Additionally, we consider \texttt{TSE-mapped} as the current best score, regardless of task type.
 Details about our hardware settings can be found in Appendix \ref{app:hardware_settings}.